csquires/chandlersquires.com/content/authors/admin/_index.md

 ---
-# Display name
-name: Chandler Squires

 # Username (this should match the folder name)
-authors:
-- admin
+title: Chandler Squires

 # Is this the primary user of the site?
 superuser: true

 # Role/position
 role: Graduate Student

+highlight_name: true

 # Organizations/Affiliations
 organizations: